Help for developers

 Contents: Helper tool, example repositories, REUSE API, CI/CD workflows

 Read the documentation to learn more about the tool.
-You will also find a tool section in our FAQ for the most pressing questions.
+You will also find a ‘How do I …’ in our FAQ to learn about various tool interactions.

 Example repositories